 Gmail has more than one billion users, and there's a very good chance that you're among them.
 With Google Photos, Google Drive, Google Docs and a myriad of other productivity services, Google's popularity and reach are nearly unparalleled, particularly if you also use the company's Android operating system on your mobile device.

 With all that information tied to your Google account, are you really going to rely on just a single password to protect it?

-As of 2018,used 2FA, which is too bad, as it's a nearly foolproof system to keep your data safe from all but the most dedicated attackers.
+As of 2018, only about 10 percent of Google users used 2FA, which is too bad, as it's a nearly foolproof system to keep your data safe from all but the most dedicated attackers.